 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blistering, peeling, red skin rash
+- Blistering, peeling, or red skin rash

-- Severe diarrhea that does not go away, stomach pain, and fever
+- Severe diarrhea that does not go away, stomach cramps, fever

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088